Office of Disaster Preparedness & Emergency Mgmt.

 All County employees are designated as Disaster Service Workers (DSWs).
 DSWs assist in protecting public health and safety and preserving lives and property during disasters and emergencies.

-The DPEM team ensures Agency staff are aware of their role and able to complete trainings that may increase their readiness to respond as such.
+DPEM ensures Agency staff are aware of their role and able to complete trainings that may increase their readiness to respond as such.